visgl/deck.gl/README.md

 # deck.gl

-A WebGL overlay suite providing of multiple layers.
+A WebGL overlay suite for React providing a set of highly performant data visualization overlays.

 ![screenshot](screenshot.png)

 Design goals:
+- Provide overlays that plug directly into react-map-gl's overlay model, enabling overlays to work on maps.
-- Enable highly performant WebGL overlays in 2 and 3 dimensions.
+- Provide highly performant data visualization overlays in 2 and 3 dimensions.
+- Provide tested, highly performant layers for basic data visualization use cases, scatterplots, choropleths etc.
+- Allows easy creation of custom WebGL layers by subclassing `Layer`.
-- Support efficient WebGl in a data flow architecture application using React.
+- Support efficient WebGL rendering in "data flow architecture" applications (i.e. React).
 - Special focus on buffer management, allowing both automatic buffer updates but also full application control of buffer allocation and management

-- Comes with tested, performant layers for basic data visualization use cases.
-- Allows easy creation of custom WebGL layers by subclassing `Layer`.
+Features:
+- Web Mercator projections are handled in shader on GPU.
+No projections are done in JavaScript (unless needed for a uniform calculation or reverse projection of e.g. picked coordinate etc).
+Specify your lat,lon once and never touch it again.
+- Can accept data stored in any ES6 container (supporting \[Symbol.iterator\] iteration).
+- Automatic and manual WebGL buffer management to support.

 ## Installation